How To Keep Your Baby Safe In The Sun (Benefits & Safety Precautions)

 What To Do if Your Child Gets a Sunburn

-If your baby or child experiences a sunburn, you should apply a cool washcloth to the affected area — do this several times a day.
+If your baby or child experiences sunburn, apply a cool washcloth to the affected area several times a day.
 The coolness can soothe burns and reduce pain.
 Give your child a cool bath lasting 10 minutes if the burn site is significant.
 Do not use soap on a sunburn.
 You will also want to make sure your child stays hydrated.

-For children over six months, you might consider ibuprofen.
+For children over 6 months old, you might consider ibuprofen.
 However, talk to your pediatrician before using any pain reliever, including steroid creams.

 Sunburns are no fun, but they typically do not require medical intervention.
 A cool cloth, plenty of fluids, and a nice cool area to recuperate are often enough.